Nonlinear functional regression by functional deep neural network with kernel embedding: Approximation Results

 \section{Approximation Results}

-In this section, we state the main approximation results of our functional net with kernel embedding.
-We first derive the comparable rates of approximating nonlinear smooth functionals defined on Besov spaces.
-While the utilization of data-dependent kernel enables us to achieve better approximation rates when the input function space is smaller such as the Gaussian RKHSs, and when it has specific properties such as mixed smooth Sobolev spaces.
-These demonstrate the advantage and flexibility of our functional net comparing with the preselected basis since they can only achieve good approximation rates on some particular input function spaces but not for the general ones.
+In this section, we state the main approximation results of our proposed functional net with kernel embedding.
+We begin by deriving rates of approximating nonlinear smooth functionals defined on Besov spaces.
+The utilization of data-dependent kernels allows us to attain improved approximation rates, particularly when the input function space is smaller, such as in the case of Gaussian RKHSs and mixed-smooth Sobolev spaces.
+These findings highlight the flexibility of our functional network in exploiting the regularity properties of the input functions.